 \section{Linear $\lambda$-Calculus as an Idealised AD Target Language}

-As a target language for our AD source code transformations, we consider a language that extends the language of \S \ref{sec:language} with limited linear types.
+As a target language for our AD source-code transformations, we consider a language that extends the language of \S\ref{sec:language} with limited linear types.
 We could opt to work with a full linear logic as in \cite{barber1996dual} or \cite{benton1994mixed}.
 Instead, however, we will only include the bare minimum of linear type formers that we actually need to phrase the AD transformations.
 The resulting language is closely related to, but more minimal than, the Enriched Effect Calculus of \cite{egger2009enriching}.
 We limit our language in this way because we want to stress that the resulting code transformations can easily be implemented in existing functional languages such as Haskell or OCaml.
-As we discuss in \S \ref{sec:implementation}, the idea will be to make use of a module system to implement the required linear types as abstract data types.
+As we discuss in \S\ref{sec:implementation}, the idea is to use a module system to implement the required linear types as abstract data types.

-In our idealised target language, we consider \emph{linear types} (aka computation types) $\cty$, $\cty[2]$, $\cty[3]$, in addition to the \emph{Cartesian types} (aka value types) $\ty$, $\ty[2]$, $\ty[3]$ that we have considered so far.
+In our idealised target language, we consider \emph{linear types} (also known as computation types) $\cty$, $\cty[2]$, $\cty[3]$, in addition to the \emph{Cartesian types} (also known as value types) $\ty$, $\ty[2]$, $\ty[3]$ that we have considered so far.
 We think of Cartesian types as denoting sets and linear types as denoting sets equipped with an algebraic structure.
 The Cartesian types will be used to represent sets of primals.
-The relevant algebraic structure on linear types, in this instance, turns out to be that of a commutative monoid, as this algebraic structure is needed to phrase automatic differentiation algorithms.
+The relevant algebraic structure on linear types, in this instance, turns out to be that of a commutative monoid, as this algebraic structure is needed to formulate automatic differentiation algorithms.
 Indeed, we will use the linear types to denote sets of (co)tangent vectors.
 These (co)tangents form a commutative monoid under addition.